 Let’s not kid ourselves here.
-A website redesign is a very big undertaking for a business.
+A website redesign is a very big project for any business.

 It’s also a very important task to get right.
 The absolute worst case scenario for a company is going through the long and arduous process of a complete redesign that can sometimes be very costly and launching it late, going over budget or failing to achieve the results you wanted.

 Saying that, don’t be deterred from starting.
 A redesign is a perfect opportunity to analyse and evaluate what you already have.
 It’s a chance for you to audit the look, feel, content and journey your current website has and determine what your new one needs to do, who it is for and what needs to change.